-Top 10 Must-Visit Places In Turkey for First-Time Tourists
+Top 10 Best Places to Visit in Turkey for First-Time Tourists

 The Republic of Türkiye (Turkey) is a country that’s located on the Eurasia continent, bearing centuries of culture, tradition, and history.
 When it comes to the top countries people should plan their extensive holidays for, Turkey is one of them, and there are countless reasons for it being on almost every traveller’s bucket list.
 From its dazzling scenery, captivating history, intricate architecture, delightful people, and the best souvenirs anyone can buy in all of Europe, anyone who visits this country ends up falling for its countless charms.
 This is why we’ve compiled a list of the top must-visit places in Turkey for people planning a trip there for the first time and don't want to miss its golden spots.

-Turkey shares a rich history due to its connection with three separate historical cultures; the Ottoman, Eastern Rome, and ancient Greece.
+Turkey shares a rich history due to its connection with three separate historical cultures; the Ottoman, Eastern Roman, and ancient Greece.
 As a result, it’s now a country filled with countless travel spots, historic architecture, delectable food, and hospitable people to make your time there a golden memory.
-Here are the top must-visit places you should visit as a first-time tourist in Turkey:

 1. Istanbul